 One of the most unexplored terrains in the country, Lahaul-Spiti is definitely a trip of a lifetime.
 Mountains and monasteries await you here.
-You can either make a long road-trip of these two places while passing Manali, Rothang Pass and Leh, these destinations can be visited individually also.
+You can either make a long road-trip of these two places while passing Manali, Rohtang Pass and Leh, these destinations can be visited individually also.

-Getting There – This trip is strictly to be taken by road to actually experience what it is all about.
+Getting There – This trip is strict to be taken by road to actually experience what it is all about.
 Some of the highest motorable roads in the world exist here.
 Best time to visit from May to October.

 Where and How Long to Stay – Though there are no hotels here, the people are warm and friendly who will let you stay with them as well as monasteries where you can spend the nights.
 Give yourself a week or ten days for this crazy road trip of a lifetime!

 Old and new are both beautiful when it comes to visiting Manali.
 Thick pine forests and a gushing river make it seem like you’ve stepped into a perfect world that only exists in books and imaginations.
 Manali is also a starting point for many while going to Spiti and Leh.
 Having two major seasons of summer and winter, you can take your pick of which season you want to visit in to experience Manali in a different way.
 If you go in February, the Tibetian New Year and Lossar Festival happen then which is an extravagant affair.
 Temples, hot springs, monasteries, German bakeries are just some of the places to visit.